jo0704/joeynmt-toy-models/README.md

 | 9 | 18.0 |
 | 10 | 18.1 |

-We plotted a graph to show the results we got.
+We plotted a graph to show the results we got

+![image](./bleu_beam.png)

 This graph can be found as an image under:

-![image](./bleu_beam.png)
+    bleu_beam.png

 In order to produce the graph, we created a python script: